 \textbf{Preprocessing.} Audio samples are resampled to 16kHz and preprocessed with Voice Activity Detection (VAD) tool\footnote{\url{https://github.com/snakers4/silero-vad}} to remove unnecessary silence and paralinguistic information at the beginning and end.
 The samples are then processed with pretrained mHuBERT~\cite{lee2021textless} and k-means clustering model to obtain discrete units\footnote{\url{https://github.com/facebookresearch/fairseq/blob/main/examples/speech_to_speech/docs/textless_s2st_real_data.md}}.

-\textbf{Architecture.} To maintain consistency with prior works on speech-to-unit translation models, we design our model with 12 Conformer encoder layers and 6 DiT layers.
-The total model takes 61M parameters.
+\textbf{Architecture.} To maintain consistency with prior works on speech-to-unit translation models, we design our model with 12 Conformer encoder layers and 6 DiT layers, totaling 61M parameters.
 The unit-to-speech synthesizer consists of 4 Down, Mid, and UpBlock, where each is a cascade of 1D Convolution and Transformer layer.

-\textbf{Training.} The speech-to-unit translation model was trained with a total batch size of 3,200 seconds for 100k updates.
-We used 8 RTX A5000 GPUs for training, and the total training took approximately 10 hours.
-We optimized the models with the AdamW~\cite{loshchilov2019decoupled} optimizer and applied a dropout rate of 0.3.
-The learning rate was warmed up for the first 10k steps to a peak of $1 \times 10^{-3}$, and then decayed using an inverse square root schedule.
-We implemented our approach using Fairseq~\cite{ott2019fairseq}.
-The unit-to-speech module was initialized from \cite{du2024cosyvoice} and fine-tuned with fixed learning rate of $1 \times 10^{-4}$ for 200k steps using LRS3~\cite{afouras2018lrs3} dataset, an English multi-speaker corpus.
+\textbf{Training.} The speech-to-unit translation model is trained with a total batch size of 3,200 seconds for 100k updates.
+We use 8 RTX A5000 GPUs for training, and the total training takes approximately 10 hours.
+We optimize the model with the AdamW~\cite{loshchilov2019decoupled} optimizer and applied a dropout rate of 0.3.
+The learning rate is warmed up for the first 10k steps to a peak of $1 \times 10^{-3}$, and then decayed using an inverse square root schedule.
+We implement our approach using Fairseq~\cite{ott2019fairseq}.
+The unit-to-speech module is initialized from CosyVoice-300M~\cite{du2024cosyvoice} and fine-tuned with fixed learning rate of $1 \times 10^{-4}$ for 200k steps using LRS3~\cite{afouras2018lrs3} dataset, an English multi-speaker corpus.